saltastroops/saao-shared-jenkins-library/README.md

 ### Other requirements

 Some of the steps require software like Python.
 The easiest way to accommodate such requirements is to run your pipeline by a Docker agent specified by a Dockerfile provided along with your project.
-This will be explained in more detail when discussing the `saaoRunPythonTests` function below.
+This will be explained in more detail when discussing the `saao.runPythonTests` function below.

 ## Installation